 6. Book Press

-Waxed linen thread is expensive (approx. $17 a spool) but it’s the best choice for making books, so in the beginning of your bookmaking adventures, buy just one spool in a neutral color, such as white, cream, beige or black.
-Alternatively, there are several Etsy sellers who offer smaller quantities of linen thread so you can have a variety of colors for your projects.
+Waxed linen thread is expensive (approx. $17 a spool), but it’s the best choice for making books, so in the beginning of your bookmaking adventures, buy just one spool in a neutral color, such as white, cream, beige, or black.
+Alternatively, there are several Etsy sellers who offer smaller quantities of linen thread, so you can have a variety of colors for your projects.

-8. Back to School Sales
+8. Back-to-School Sales

-Stock up on mechanical pencils, white erasers, metal rulers and triangles during back to school sales.
+Stock up on mechanical pencils, white erasers, metal rulers, and triangles during back-to-school sales.

 9. Punching Cradle

-10. Invest in 2 Tools
+10. Invest in two Tools

-1. A Bone Folder for creasing signatures, scoring lines and smoothing out glued surfaces.
+1. A bone folder for creasing signatures, scoring lines, and smoothing out glued surfaces.